2024 UK & Ireland Greyhound Racing Year

-The 2024 UK & Ireland Greyhound Racing Year is the 99th year of greyhound racing in the United Kingdom and Ireland.
+2024 UK & Ireland Greyhound Racing Year was the 99th year of greyhound racing in the United Kingdom and the 98th year of greyhound racing in Ireland.

 Summary

 The Trainers' Judgement Night held at Hove on 4 May, was won by Liz McNair for the first time.
 The Irish won another English Greyhound Derby when De Lahdedah won for trainer Liam Dowling, equalling the track record in the process.
 It was the third consecutive win for the Irish and the fifth winner from the last six editions.

-The sport's leading sire Droopys Sydney died in 18 August 2024.
+The sport's leading sire Droopys Sydney died on 18 August 2024.
 The black dog sired over 5,000 offspring, including two English Derby winners in Deerjet Sydney and Gaytime Nemo.
 He was the Irish stud dog of the year for three years running.

 On 30 July 2024, Suffolk Downs suffered a fire which caused significant damage to several areas.
 The stadium remained closed for the remainder of the year.

 The Irish Greyhound Derby was moved from its traditional Summer slot due to a major refurbishment of Shelbourne Park.
 Bockos Diamond lit up the competition breaking and equalling the track record in two rounds of the competition on his way to an unbeaten success.
 Six flawless runs saw the Graham Holland trained black dog become the shortest winner of a final in the event's history and extend his race record to a 15th consecutive win in just his 16th race.

 In November 2024, Entain made a shock announcement about their intention to close Crayford Stadium after the Christmas period, stating that "it is no longer viable for us to continue operating the site".